Common Mistakes When Starting in Front-End Development: How to Avoid Them and Improve Your Code

 Solution:

-• I implemented validations in the backend and used fallback: true to handle routes that are not dynamically generated:
+- I implemented validations on the backend and used

 Lesson: